mgla/vagrant-aws-helper/README.md

 # vagrant-aws-helper
-Helper for setting up AWS EC2 instances with vagrant
+Helper for setting up AWS EC2 instances with vagrant using vagrant-aws, see https://github.com/mitchellh/vagrant-aws.

 # Prerequisites